ainaperez/pomodoro-timer/README.md

-# DRUM MACHINE
+# Javascript Calculator

 # Project Description

-Drum machine build with React for the Free Code Camp FrontEnd libraries certification.
+Calculator build with React for the Free Code Camp FrontEnd libraries certification.

 I have also used sass for style nesting and variables.